 Many Chicago apartment renters put their search for a new apartment into higher gear during the warmer months.
-Even though leases are constantly renewing and expiring throughout the calendar year in Chicago, renters may find it preferable to move when the weather’s more cooperative.
-Spring and fall undoubtedly contain more of those meteorological Goldilocks days that are not-too-hot, not-too-cold that Chicago apartment renters can bank on.
+Even though leases are constantly renewing and expiring throughout the year in Chicago, renters find it preferable to move when the weather’s more cooperative.
+Spring and fall undoubtedly contain more of those meteorological Goldilocks days that are not-too-hot, not-too-cold.
 All the same, brave renters have even been known to enthusiastically move during the depths of Chicago’s subzero winters once that newly found ideal apartment is available.
 No matter what time of the year you’re moving, here are some of very important things you shouldn’t forget:

 Helpful Tips for Moving In or Out of Chicago Apartments